Solar Energy for Palm Oil Mills in Thailand

 Read More: Factory Solar Installation Guide ThailandEnergy Consumption Profile of Palm Oil Mills

 Sterilization Auxiliaries + Pressing (35-45% of total electricity): Sterilization of fresh fruit bunches uses steam from biomass boilers (120-140C, 2.5-3.0 bar, 60-90 minutes/batch), but the electrical auxiliary systems are substantial: tilting sterilizer drives + conveyors + loading cranes + threshing drum motors + digester stirrers + screw press hydraulic systems + crude oil pumps + vibrating screens + desander pumps.
 Pressing uses twin screw presses (15-30 kW/unit) running 12-18 hours/day.
-Screw presses are the single largest electrical load in a palm oil mill.
+Screw presses are a major single electrical load, while actual measurements (IJERD 2026) show kernel cracking, drying, and clarification consume the most electricity as a group.

 Kernel Crushing + Oil Recovery (15-20%): After pressing, the press cake containing fiber + nut enters the depericarper to separate fiber (sent to boiler as fuel) and nut, which goes through nut cracker/ripple mill, winnowing, kernel dryer, and kernel oil expeller/solvent extraction.
 Every stage uses electric motors, especially the ripple mill (nut cracking) and kernel oil expeller with high electricity consumption.
 Kernel oil (PKO - Palm Kernel Oil) is valued 20-40% higher per tonne than CPO, making it a crucial revenue stream.